EyasuG/Test/README.md

 Connecting Genkins with github requieres to install webhooks The webhooks then are then properly configured on github using public ip addresses. ok
+Using Webhooks and connecting Jenkins with github is a proven challenge